BrentonWay logoin white

 “I can say with conviction that infographic publishing has been one of my most powerful marketing strategies.”– Neil Patel, QuickSprout Founder

 Though you can create entirely original content, one of the most efficient ways to start using infographics for your content marketing strategy is to repurpose existing blog posts.
 Many companies have repurposed their best blog posts into infographics with great success.
 Buffer turned the “How to Create a Social Media Marketing Strategy From Scratch” post into an infographic during their “no new content” month (more on that here) and continues to use portions of the infographic for their email courses.
+For more insights on how to enhance your content, explore the secrets behind 10x content.

 With the content already outlined in the existing blog post, the bulk of the work is in the hands of your designer who can immediately get to work on communicating the information visually.